christianhjohnson/christianhjohnson/README.md

-Christian here, this is my brain on code, specifcally PowerShell.
+Christian here, this is my brain on code, specifically PowerShell.
 I created this GitHub site as a learning tool to help me learn PowerShell, ARM templates in the Azure Cloud, and the integration of VS Code with GitHub.

 Please visit my website: https://thecontoso.com

-My Latest and most evolved PowerShell scripts are located in my test folder, feel free to test them and provide feedback.
+My Latest and most evolved PowerShell scripts are in my test folder, feel free to test them and provide feedback.

+I feel motivated and energized when I tackle complex script and work through it over hours or even days then have the eureka moment when it finally does exactly how I initially planned.